Nimsalcade/MistralAI-OCR/README.md

 - [Streamlit](https://streamlit.io/) for making interactive web app development easy.
 - [Mistralai](https://github.com/mistralai) for their powerful OCR API and Python client.
+- [PyPDF2](https://github.com/py-pdf/pypdf) for PDF manipulation capabilities.
+- Original code base from [AI Anytime](https://github.com/AIAnytime/Mistral-OCR-App).

 ## Contact

-For any questions or support, please open an issue in this repository or contact [sonu@aianytime.net].
+For any questions or support, please open an issue in this repository.